 While numerous cards and gifts are purchased to celebrate Father’s Day, there are many people who dread the holiday altogether.
 According to the U.S. Census Bureau, 19.7 million children, more than 1 in 4, live without a father in the home.

-Whether that absence is due to death, desertion, or detainment, the pain is real.
+Whether that absence is due to death, desertion, decision, or detainment, the pain is real.
 Even in a society which seeks to devalue unique contributions of dads and moms or males and females, the statistics reveal some alarming trends.
 When dads aren’t around, the fallout is catastrophic.

 Maybe you are one of the many who dread Father’s Day.